sfaanes/servicenow/README.md

 ### 4 - cmdb_tables
 Contains high-level overview and descriptions of ALL ServiceNow CMDB tables
+Note: This is a work in progress and will be added soon.

 ## Creating Guide Files
 When creating JSON files for a new process area, also create a guide file (.md format) that documents the related JSON files and how they are used.